 Consult the OVMLB website to learn more about the rules and regulations governing working vets and vet techs in the state of Ohio.

-After the initial licensure, vet techs in Ohio must renew their licenses by March 1st in odd-numbered years.
+After the initial registration, vet techs in Ohio must renew their licenses by March 1st in odd-numbered years.
 Additionally, they must have at least ten hours of continuing education.
 At least six of these hours need to be related to veterinary medical science, while the other four hours can be non-scientific and self-taught (e.g., journals, videos, computer training, or office management).

 Becoming a vet tech in Ohio can be a rewarding choice for animal-lovers seeking a career with a bright job prospects on into the future.